-Key Stage 3 and The Bridge Staff
+Key Stage 3

-We deliver a highly differentiated curriculum to our pupils to assist in them fully accessing their learning in a quiet calm environment.
+We deliver a highly differentiated curriculum to our pupils to assist them in fully accessing their learning in a quiet calm environment.
 A large number of subjects are taught in the same class by the same teachers to help to build on confidence and self-esteem to aid learning.
 There are a number of subjects that are taught in specific classes by specialist teachers such as: Design Technology, P.E, Art, Food Technology, Computing and the Science Laboratory (when required).

-This group is made up into two classes of students from year 8 and 9.
+This year group is made up of three classes of students.
 They have their own base classroom each and have a core form tutor and learning partner who supports them throughout the day.

-For PE lessons all of 3C students come together to take part in different sporting activities and help the reliance of each other and support them in team building activities.
+For PE lessons all of Year 9 students come together to take part in different sporting and sensory activities which helps them build positive relationships through team building activities.

-This approach works for our young students as they have the support structure of a base room for the majority of their learning to form a close working relationship between students, form tutor and learning partner.
-This means the staff get to know the students very well and can adapt their teaching to meet the needs of each individual student
+This approach works for our young students as they have the support structure of a smaller group of teaching staff and a smaller number of rooms for the majority of their learning in order to form a close working relationship with each other, their teachers and the 3 learning partners.
+This means the staff get to know the students very well and can adapt and tailor their teaching to meet the needs of individual students.